-Hello aspiring Wildcats!
-I see you’re interested in Northwestern University’s cold winters and rigorous academic offerings.
-In this article I hope to give you a brief introduction to Northwestern, the ACT scores you need to succeed, and other tips for admissions victory.
+Hello, aspiring Wildcats!
+I see you’re interested in Northwestern University’s snowy winters and rigorous academic offerings.
+So let’s explore Northwestern!
+In this post, we’ll start with an introduction to Northwestern, go on to look at the ACT scores you need to succeed, and finally, cover other tips for admissions victory.

 Photo by AlexaSuter